-- ➤ If your unit runs Microsoft Windows 10 IoT Enterprise: You can install any third-party software, as long as it is used as a complementary tool to help you perform tests and measurements with your unit, or provides system utilities, resource management, or anti-virus or similar protection. - ➤ If your unit runs Windows Embedded 8 Standard: To comply with the terms of the Microsoft license, you should only install antivirus software and the applications provided by EXFO.
+- ➤ If your unit runs Microsoft Windows 10 IoT Enterprise: You can install any third-party software, as long as it is used as a complementary tool to help you perform tests and measurements with your unit, or provides system utilities, resource management, or anti-virus or similar protection. - ➤ If your unit runs Microsoft Windows 8.1 Pro: You can install any third-party software, as long as it is compatible with this operating system. - ➤ If your unit runs Windows Embedded 8 Standard: To comply with the terms of the Microsoft license, you should only install antivirus software and the applications provided by EXFO.